DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status/_next-steps-for-candidates.md

-### Apply for QTS

-When you have successfully completed your iQTS training, you can apply to England’s Department for Education for QTS.
-You can do this without further fees or training.
+iQTS leads to the automatic award of qualified teacher status (QTS) without further fees or training.
+QTS allows you to teach in all schools in England, as long as you have the correct immigration status.
+In some schools you'll need to go through an [induction period](complete-your-induction).

 ### Apply for your teaching job and visa